-The built form outcomes of the Draft Strategy results in a relatively minor residential uplift when compared to the current planning controls, which can be supported by the existing community infrastructure.
+The built form outcomes of the Strategy results in a relatively minor residential uplift when compared to the current planning controls, which can be supported by the existing community infrastructure.

-Minor traffic and transport implications can be mitigated by implementing the recommendations of the Transport Study and implementing the recommendations in complementary reports that have been prepared for the Centre, such as the Double Bay Pedestrianisation Study.
+Minor traffic and transport implications can be mitigated by implementing the recommendations of made by SCT Consulting and implementing the recommendations in complementary reports that have been prepared for the Centre, such as the Double Bay Pedestrianisation Study, the Draft Woollahra Integrated Transport Strategy, Woollahra Municipal Recreation Strategy and the Draft Woollahra Active Transport Plan.